 What are the costs of selling my house to a family member?

 Selling your house to a family member for below market value (or as little as £1) certainly cuts the cost of a house sale, but there are some important ones to be aware of.
 Here are some of the costs you can expect:

-- Capital Gains Tax: If your property is bought more than ten years ago and has since increased in value then it’s highly likely that you’ll be liable to pay Capital Gains Tax (CGT).
+- Capital Gains Tax: If your property is bought more than ten years ago and has since increased in value then it’s possible that you’ll be liable to pay Capital Gains Tax (CGT).
+However, you will usually not be liable to pay capital gains tax on a property that is your main residence.
 The amount of tax you pay is calculated on the market value of the house rather than the actual sale price.
 The rate of CGT is dependent on your income level, if you’re a basic rate earner then you’ll be liable to pay 18% tax, whilst higher rate taxpayers have to stomach a whopping 28%.
 It’s crucial that you keep this in mind when selling the property for below market value, since you’ll have less money to cover the cost of these taxes.

 - Stamp Duty & Inheritance Tax: If you’re the sole owner of the property and have no mortgage, then there’s no need to worry about stamp duty if you’re selling the property for £1.
 However, if you have a mortgage on the property where the outstanding finance exceeds the current Stamp Duty Thresholds then you will be liable to pay SDLT on that amount.
 Be mindful of the current rates, which have changed since the start of the pandemic.
 If you gift your property to a child or family member and die within 7 years, then the recipient of the property will have to pay inheritance tax on the property if it exceeds the threshold value of £425,000.